 -H "Content-Type: application/json" \

 With the UUID of the profile group and the UUID of the file upload, posts can be actively scheduled or saved as drafts.
-You can grab more details about the payload in the documentation.
+Details about the payload can be taken from the documentation here.